Emergence of Network Bifurcation Triggered by Entanglement: Microscopic interaction

+{In the model, the players are assumed to interact through a symmetric game, where an entangled quantum states are supplied as an additional resource; This generalization of classical games is referred to as a quantum game, which is a branch of quantum information science.
+In fact, many protocols in quantum information theory can be viewed as a realization of a game.
+For example, quantum crytography is a game involving two agents who aim to establish secure communication against eavesdroppers.
+Quantum cloning can be casted as a game played with the nature.
+The problem of quantum state discrimination can be viewed as a game to optimize the payoffs of two players, who are betting for the outcomes encoded in quantum states.
+Testing local hidden variable theory versus quantum theory can be formalized as a game.}

-{ \bf Microscopic interaction---} In order to make our discuss concrete, we assume that the rewards of the players are given by the payoff table in the game of prisoner's dilemma, which is one of the most well-known two-player games and is adopted to explain how the emergence of cooperative or altruistic behavior can be resulted by selfish competitors~\cite{Szabo2007}.
+{ } {Our model can be applied to any quantum game.
+To make our discuss concrete, we assume that the rewards of the players are given by the payoff table in the game of prisoner's dilemma, which is one of the most well-known two-player games and is adopted to explain how the emergence of cooperative or altruistic behavior can be resulted by selfish competitors~\cite{Szabo2007,alonso-Sanz2018}.}

+{In the game, each agent (or player) is assumed to have a well-defined goals or preferences that can be quantified by a utility function, which represents the satisfaction of the agents obtained from an outcome of a game; in other words, the agents make decisions to optimize the utility function.
+An important milestone of game theory is the discovery of Nash equilibrium, which determines the best responses to other agents' actions and hence suggests guidelines for resolving dilemmas.}

 Specifically, each play has two options, either defection ({\bf D}) or cooperation ({\bf C}), and they have to make the decision simultaneously without communication.
 If a mutual cooperation is made, both players will be rewarded by an amount $R$.
 For mutual defection, both of them will be punished with $P$.
-If one cooperates and the other defects, then the cooperator gains the lowest payoff $S$ and the traitor gains temptation $T$.
+If one cooperates and the other defects, then the cooperator gains the lowest payoff $S$ and the traitor gains temptation $T$. {The payoff table of the symmetric game is summarized in table~\ref{tab:classical_PD}.}

-The values of the payoffs are required to have the following order: $T > R > P > S $.
+The values of the payoffs are not necessarily fixed, but they are required to have the following order: $T > R > P > S $.
 If one of the players (called A) chooses to cooperate, the payoff of the other player (B) is higher if he/she chooses to defect (as $T>R$).
 The same is true even if A chooses to defect; B still gain more by choosing defection (as $P>S$).
-If both players are rational, they should both choose defection, i.e., $({\bf D},{\bf D})$, which is the { \it Nash equilibrium}.
-However, this outcome does not give them the highest average payoffs, which creates the dilemma.
+If both players are rational, they should both choose defection, i.e., $({\bf D},{\bf D})$ , which is the { \it Nash equilibirum}~\cite{neal2017,hilhorst2018}.
+However, this outcome does not give them the highest payoffs, which creates the dilemma.